Terms of Service

 1. Acceptance of Terms

-By accessing or using the Clawvisor cloud service ("the Service") or the Clawvisor self-hosted software ("the Software"), you agree to be bound by these Terms of Service.
+These Terms of Service ("Terms") are a legal agreement between you and Clawvisor, Inc., a Delaware corporation ("Clawvisor," "we," "us," or "our").
+By accessing or using the Clawvisor cloud service ("the Service") or the Clawvisor self-hosted software ("the Software"), you agree to be bound by these Terms.
 If you do not agree, do not use the Service or the Software.

 2. Description

 Clawvisor is a credential-vaulting gateway that sits between AI agents and external APIs.
 It provides credential vaulting, purpose-based authorization, human-in-the-loop approvals, and audit logging.
 Clawvisor is available as a hosted cloud service at app.clawvisor.com and as self-hosted software you deploy and operate on your own infrastructure.
+The self-hosted Software is licensed under the Elastic License 2.0 (ELv2); your use of the Software is subject to that license in addition to these Terms.
+In the event of a conflict between the ELv2 and these Terms, the ELv2 governs with respect to the Software.
 Local daemon installations connect to the Clawvisor cloud relay by default for remote access; push notifications are enabled when you pair a mobile device.

 3. Accounts